iExecBlockchainComputing/iexec-doc/dockerapp.rst

 Deploy your dapp
 ----------------

-Once the application is available on docker, yous should register your application on the blockchain and really create your decentralized and autonomous application, **a dapp**
+Once the application is available on Docker, you have to register your application on the blockchain and really create your decentralized and autonomous application, **a dapp**